zkTube-Labs/zkTube-docs/docs/Whitepaper/README.md

 1.First, we must ensure the legitimacy of the transaction.

-Is there is enough money in the remittance account to pay the remittance amount and the processing fee.
+- Is there is enough money in the remittance account to pay the remittance amount and the processing fee.

-Is the nonce of the remittance account correct?
+- Is the nonce of the remittance account correct?

-Is the signature of the remittance transaction correct?
+- Is the signature of the remittance transaction correct?

 2.Then, the corresponding role in the system executes the transfer transaction, modifies the leaf nodes of the transfer-out account and transfer-in account in the Merkle tree.
 It then recalculates the root of the new Merkle tree.